PhilippeW83440/CarND-Path-Planning-Project/README.md

 **As a further evolution, a long term speed should be associated to every lane based on the speed of the vehicule in front of us (per lane) and we should try to drive into the lane with the best long term speed capability.**

-As a summary, with the current implementation we end up with ranking up to 9 candidate trajectories and choose the one that best match our driving policy defined via a set of weighted cost functions.
+As a summary, with the current implementation we end up ranking up to 9 candidate trajectories and choose the one that best match our driving policy defined via a set of weighted cost functions.

 <p align="center">